-The black Bat flower plant – with the botanical name Tacca Chantrieri it has a wild, bizarre, unusual flower.
-As exotic as it may look, the Bat Plant is not a difficult plant to grow.
+The black Bat flower plant – with the botanical name Tacca Chantrieri has a wild, bizarre, unusual flower.
+As exotic as it may look, the Bat Plant is not difficult to grow.

-TACCA pronounced [TAK-kah] – A genus of tropical, tuberous-rooted perennial herbs having large leaves at the base of stems surrounded by black, white, brownish, or greenish dense flower round-topped clusters.
+TACCA pronounced [TAK-kah], is a genus of tropical, tuberous-rooted perennial herbs having large leaves at the base of stems surrounded by black, white, brownish, or greenish-dense flower round-topped clusters.

-It is Tacca very hardy and found it available in some garden centers.
+It is very hardy and can be found available in some garden centers.
 It is also available online.

 The name “bat flower” comes from the plant’s bractea shape, which resembles bats.

 Also known as the Devil’s Flower, the unusual plant has the most interesting flower seen and the most beautiful foliage.
 Tacca is a true conversation starter.

 Bat flower plants belong to the genus Tacca, where the black species is Tacca chantrieri, and the white species is Tacca integrifolia.